Yes. Please. Can we do that immediately?

 Sometimes I provide examples.
 Sometimes I do not, but I will if you ask.
 Fair warning - this is long and may get longer as I remember things.
 I am trying to be comprehensive.

 If I have made a mistake, or left something out, tell me.
 I will edit and revise.
+And I have revised a few times as I remember stuff.
+Interesting, no one from the gun control lobby has mentioned any oversights.

 Points are listed at random.